-The Fund/Sub-Fund promoted environmental and social characteristics during the reporting period.
+Over the reporting period, the Fund/ Sub-Fund promoted environmental and social characteristics during the reporting period.
 More specifically:

-- 1. Limited investments in companies involved in controversial activities.
+1. Limited investments in companies involved in controversial activities.

-- During the reporting period, the Fund/Sub-Fund did not invest in issuers that realised a certain percentage of their revenue from activities related to:
+During the reporting period, the Fund/Sub-Fund did not invest in issuers that realised a certain percentage of their revenue from activities related to:

-- the development, production or maintenance in controversial weapons (0%);

-- the controversial supply of weapons (0%);

-- the production of tobacco (≥50%);

-- the extraction of oil sands (>20%);
+- Gambling (5%)

+- Adult Entertainment (5%)

+- Controversial Weapons (Any Tie)

-- the extraction of thermal coal (>20%).
+- Controversial Supply of Arms

+- Nuclear Weapons (Any Tie)

+- Thermal Coal (5%)

+- Tobacco (5%)

+- Nuclear Power (5%)

+- Oil Sands (5%)

+- Arctic Oil and Gas Revenue (5%)

+- Shale Energy Revenue (5%)

+- Fur and specialty leather Revenue (5%)

 This was checked daily in the Aladdin portfolio management system.
 Within the Management Company, the Risk Management department is responsible for these daily checks on investment restrictions.
-The assessment of whether companies carry out the aforementioned activities is determined on the basis of external information from ESG data providers.
+The assessment of whether companies carry out the aforementioned activities is